TimeMaster18/Project-Rechained/Siege_installation_instructions.md

 2. **Download DepotDownloader**:
     - If not done already, visit the [DepotDownloader releases page](https://github.com/SteamRE/DepotDownloader/releases).
       - Download the latest release zip file for your operating system.
-For Windows, it should look similar to `DepotDownloader-windows-x64.zip`
+For Windows, it should look similar to `DepotDownloader-framework.zip`
     - Extract the contents of the zip file to a convenient location on your computer.
       - Make sure to not be within a sync'd folder such as OneDrive or MEGA.

 3. **Open Command Prompt or Powershell**:
     - On Windows: Press `Win + R`, type `cmd`, and hit Enter.
-        - Or Hold `Shift + Right click` in an empty space of a folder, then `Open powershell here`.
+        - Or Hold `Shift + Right click` in an empty space of a folder, then `Open powershell window here`.

 4. **Navigate to DepotDownloader Folder**:
     - Use the `cd` command to navigate to the folder where you extracted DepotDownloader.